zingbretsen/zingbretsen-site/src/blog/rsync-include-exclude.md

 ## Things that seem like they should work, but don't

-The first thing you might try is to just include the `*.txt*` files, but this will just copy all files because `rsync` includes all files by default:
+The first thing you might try is to just include the `*.txt` files, but this will copy all files because `rsync` includes all files by default:

 ```bash
 rsync -avz --include='*.txt' --exclude='*' src/ dest/